geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 #### PlantingID management

-PlantingIDs have the format `planting-<country>-<postal>-<gardenNum>-<plantingNum>-<millis>`.
+PlantingIDs have the format `planting-<country>-<postalCode>-<gardenNum>-<plantingNum>-<millis>`.
 Please see the [ID Section](#ids) for details regarding our approach to ID management.

-The country and postal fields in the ID must match those fields in the gardenID associated with this Planting.
+The country and postal code fields in the ID must match those fields in the gardenID associated with this Planting.

 Since, over a period of years, a single garden can result in over a thousand plantings, we generally use a four digit number for the plantingNum.